artonoximee/scrap-parliament/README.md

 #### h. launching the program

-To launch the program, we'll move again to go in the 'lib' directory.
+To launch the program, we'll move in the 'lib' directory.
 To do this, type this in your terminal :
 ```
 cd lib
 ```